Evaluating the equity in your home

-If you’re considering Glossary Term: refinancing your Glossary Term: mortgage or taking out a Glossary Term: home equity loan or Glossary Term: line of credit, the amount of available Glossary Term: equity you have in your home plays an important role.
+If you’re taking out a home equity line of credit, the amount of available Glossary Term: equity you have in your home plays an important role.
 Your home equity is the difference between the Glossary Term: appraised value of your home and your current mortgage balance(s).
-The more equity you have, the more refinancing options available to you.
+The more equity you have, the more financing options may be available to you.

 Current Loan Balance ÷ Current Appraised Value

-For example: You currently have a loan balance of $140,000 (you can find this number on your monthly loan statement or online account).
+Example: You currently have a loan balance of $140,000 (you can find this number on your monthly loan statement or online account).
 Your home currently appraises for $200,000.
 So your loan-to-value equation would look like this:

 $140,000 ÷ $200,000 = .70

 Convert .70 to a percentage, and that gives you a loan-to-value ratio of 70%.